YashKeswani9/superstore-data-engineering/README.md

 Potential improvements for the project include:

-- adding data quality checks and alerting
-- implementing incremental dbt models for scale
 - adding documentation for each mart and fact table
 - integrating CI/CD for dbt and Airflow validation
 - adding dashboarding or BI connectivity for end-user reporting

-## Summary

-This project represents a realistic end-to-end data engineering solution for retail analytics.
-It balances technical depth with readability, making it suitable for portfolio presentation, technical interviews, or demonstrating practical pipeline and warehouse design skills.

 ---